Serangoon MRT station: Station details

 Serangoon station is an interchange on the NEL and the CCL; its official station code is NE12/CC13.
 On the NEL, the station is between the Woodleigh and Kovan stations.
 On the CCL, the station is between the Bartley and Lorong Chuan stations.
 The station serves the Serangoon area.
 The NEL station is underneath Upper Serangoon Road at the junction with Serangoon Central, while the CCL station is underneath the Nex shopping complex.

 The station has eight entrances.
 Four of the entrances are triangular, each encased in a cubic structure which are painted in different colours to mark each entrance.
 The station is integrated with the Serangoon Bus Interchange and the commercial development of Nex as part of the Serangoon Integrated Transport Hub.
 Surrounding the station are educational institutions such as St. Gabriel's Secondary School, Yangzheng Primary School and Zhonghua Secondary School, alongside public amenities such as Serangoon Neighbourhood Police Centre, Braddell Heights Community Hub, Braddell Heights Fire Post, Marine Parade Town Council and the Serangoon Central Post Office.
 Residential developments around the station include Sunshine Terrace, La Belle and Forest Woods Residences.

 The NEL and CCL platforms are wheelchair-accessible.
 A tactile system, consisting of tiles with rounded or elongated raised studs, guides visually impaired commuters through the station, with dedicated routes that connect the station entrances to the platforms or between the lines.
 There are wider fare gates that allow easier access for wheelchair users into the station.
 The pair of travellators linking the NEL and CCL platforms are one of the longest in the Singapore MRT network at 73 m.

 The NEL station is designated as a Civil Defence (CD) shelter.
 It is designed to accommodate at least 7,500 people and can withstand airstrikes and chemical attacks.
 Equipment essential for the operations in the CD shelter is mounted on shock absorbers to prevent damage during a bombing.
 When electrical supply to the shelter is disrupted, there are backup generators to keep operations going.
 The shelter has dedicated built-in decontamination chambers and dry toilets with collection bins that will send human waste out of the shelter.

 Station artwork

 The station displays three artworks as part of the MRT network's Art-in-Transit programme – a showcase of public artworks on the MRT network.
+Another mural is displayed at this station as part of SMRT’s Comic Connect series – a public art showcase of heritage-themed murals by the train operator.